Social Service Agencies

 Do Not Call (DNC) Registry

-If you are a VWO intending to conduct telemarketing activities to users of Singapore telephone numbers, you will need to submit your list of telemarketing phone numbers for checking against the Do Not Call (DNC) Registry.
+If you are a social service agency intending to conduct telemarketing activities to users of Singapore telephone numbers, you will need to submit your list of telemarketing phone numbers for checking against the Do Not Call (DNC) Registry.
 Click on the “Getting Started” button for instructions regarding this.

-Centres of Specialisation (CoS) is an initiative to build a body of knowledge and specialisation expertise in a particular social service sector, with the aim of transferring knowledge and expertise.
-It was envisioned that these CoS would research into standards and methods, review and improve on processes over time, and document evidence-based best practices and train other voluntary welfare organisations (VWOs) in the sector.
+Centres of Specialisation (CoS) was an initiative started in 2007 to build and share a body of knowledge and expertise in a particular social service sector It aimed to look into standards and methods, review of processes over time, and document evidence-based best practices to train other social service agencies.
+In 2014, 14 COS projects were completed.